mxchai/cordy/README.md

 `taint.fn` is an Object under our `taint` map, where `taint.fn.<function name>` will contain the taint properties of the variables declared within that function.

+To handle the scope of variables in function, we namespace each local variable within the function under `taint.<function name>.<var name>`.

+As for the return value, we store it in a newly created local variable and have the function return the local variable instead.
+By inserting the new variable node into the AST, the taint of the variable will be correctly determined when we are traversing the AST.

 ### VariableDeclaration
 Catch every VariableDeclaration and update the taint of LHS.
 Basically, everything described in the previous section, **Propagation Policy: Expression**, applies to VariableDeclaration.